SherG/cool-iron/blog/quit-facebook.md

 Unfortunately, Facebook's program has gone far beyond the stated mission of fact-checking, to squelching debate on topics like the one above.

-This is ironic since Facebook's fact-checking journalists are well-versed in instances where the government has <a href="https://www.mtsu.edu/first-amendment/article/897/chilling-effect" target="blank">chilled speech</a>.
+This is ironic given Facebook's fact-checking journalists are well-versed in instances where the government has <a href="https://www.mtsu.edu/first-amendment/article/897/chilling-effect" target="blank">chilled speech</a>.

-Under duress, Facebook & Co. have bolted a low-def newsroom fact-checking operation onto a complex, evolving marketplace of over a billion participants.
-This is bound to rupture at the joint.

 ## Busybodies Push Facebook Into the Strait of Messina